spotfiresoftware/spotfire-quickstart/terraform/azure/README.md

    - `Spotfire.Dxp.sdn`
    - `scripts/`

+   Note: See the [Spotfire software repository](../../swrepo/build/README.md) for more information.

 3. You need to install the required configuration management applications.

    There are two main alternatives for running the quickstart:

-   - **Using a VM (or WSL)**:
+   - **Using a bare-metal server, VM or WSL:
      Follow the [Install the Configuration Management applications](docs/Setup.md) instructions to manually install and configure Azure CLI, Terraform and Ansible in your launcher.

      For your convenience, there is a `Makefile` that enables you to use Terraform and Ansible commands via the `make` command from the Terraform templates folder (`<this_repo_root>/terraform/azure`).
      This way, you do not need to memorize the syntax, and the commands are much simpler.